TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 *What is a Shell?*

 A shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
 Most common Linux shells are *bash*, *csh* and *zsh*.
-In Biowulf you will be using *bash* by default, but
+In Biowulf you will be using *bash* by default, but you can change it with the Linux command "chsh".

 *What is a Terminal?*